liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Repository, Database.md

     >Entity Framework Core is configured with the `AddDbContext` method, which registers the database context class and configures the relationship with the database.
 The `UseSQLServer` method declares that SQL Server is being used and the connection string is read via the `IConfiguration` object.

-##  7. <a name='CreatingaRepository'></a>Creating a Repository
+##  7. <a name='CreatingaServiceLayer'></a>Creating a Service Layer

-> The repository pattern is widely used, and it provides a consistent way to access the features presented by the database context class.
-It can reduce duplication and ensures that operations on the database are performed consistently.
+> The service layer provides a clean separation between the presentation layer (controllers/pages) and data access layer (Entity Framework Core).
+Services encapsulate business logic, data access operations, and validation, making the application easier to test and maintain.

-9. In the `Data` folder define the `IStoreRepository` interface as follows.
+9. Create a `Services` folder in the project.
+Add a file called `IProductService.cs` and define the interface as follows:

     ```C#
-    public interface IStoreRepository
+    public interface IProductService
     {
-		IQueryable<Product> Products { get; }
+        Task<List<Product>> GetAllProductsAsync(CancellationToken ct = default);
+        Task<Product?> GetProductByIdAsync(int id, CancellationToken ct = default);
+        Task CreateProductAsync(Product product, CancellationToken ct = default);
+        Task UpdateProductAsync(Product product, CancellationToken ct = default);
+        Task DeleteProductAsync(int id, CancellationToken ct = default);
     }
     ```

-    > This interface uses `IQueryable<T>` to allow a caller to obtain a sequence of Product objects.
-The `IQueryable<T>` interface is derived from the more familiar `IEnumerable<T>` interface and represents a collection of objects that can be queried, such as those managed by a database.
+    > This interface defines the contract for product-related operations.
+It uses async methods with `CancellationToken` support for better performance and cancellation support.

-    > A class that depends on the `IStoreRepository` interface can obtain `Product` objects without needing to know the details of how they are stored or how the implementation class will deliver them.
+    > A class that depends on the `IProductService` interface can perform product operations without needing to know the details of how data is stored or retrieved.

-    > **Understanding IEnumerable<T> and IQueryable<T> Interfaces**

-    >The `IQueryable<T>` interface is useful because it allows a collection of objects to be queried efficiently.
-Later, when we add support for retrieving a subset of `Product` objects from a database, using the `IQueryable<T>` interface allows us to ask the database for just the objects that we require using standard LINQ statements and without needing to know what database server stores the data or how it processes the query.
-Without the `IQueryable<T>` interface, we would have to retrieve all of the `Product` objects from the database and then discard the ones we don’t want, which becomes an expensive operation as the amount of data used by an application increases.
-It is for this reason that the `IQueryable<T>` interface is typically used instead of `IEnumerable<T>` in database repository interfaces and classes.
-    >However, care must be taken with the `IQueryable<T>` interface because each time the collection of objects is enumerated, the query will be evaluated again, which means that a new query will be sent to the database.
-This can undermine the efficiency gains of using `IQueryable<T>`.
-In such situations, you can convert `IQueryable<T>` to a more predictable form using the `ToList` or `ToArray` extension method.

-10. Create an implementation of the repository interface,named `EFStoreRepository.cs` in the `Models` folder and use it to define the class shown below.
+10. Create the service implementation named `ProductService.cs` in the `Services` folder:

     ```C#
-    public class EFStoreRepository : IStoreRepository {
+    public class ProductService : IProductService
+    {
-        private ApplicationDbContext context;
+        private readonly ApplicationDbContext _context;

+        public ProductService(ApplicationDbContext context)
-        public EFStoreRepository(ApplicationDbContext ctx) {
+        {
-            context = ctx;
+            _context = context;
         }

-        public IQueryable<Product> Products {
+        public Task<List<Product>> GetAllProductsAsync(CancellationToken ct = default)
-            get {
+        {
-                return context.Products;
+            return _context.Products
+                .OrderBy(p => p.Name)
+                .ToListAsync(ct);
         }

+        public Task<Product?> GetProductByIdAsync(int id, CancellationToken ct = default)
+        {
+            return _context.Products
+                .FirstOrDefaultAsync(p => p.ProductID == id, ct);
         }

+        public async Task CreateProductAsync(Product product, CancellationToken ct = default)
+        {
+            // Business validation
+            if (product.Price < 0)
+            {
+                throw new InvalidOperationException("Price cannot be negative.");
             }

+            _context.Products.Add(product);
+            await _context.SaveChangesAsync(ct);
+        }

+        public async Task UpdateProductAsync(Product product, CancellationToken ct = default)
+        {
+            // Business validation
+            if (product.Price < 0)
+            {
+                throw new InvalidOperationException("Price cannot be negative.");
+            }

+            _context.Products.Update(product);
+            await _context.SaveChangesAsync(ct);
+        }

+        public async Task DeleteProductAsync(int id, CancellationToken ct = default)
+        {
+            var product = await GetProductByIdAsync(id, ct);
+            if (product is not null)
+            {
+                _context.Products.Remove(product);
+                await _context.SaveChangesAsync(ct);
+            }
+        }
+    }
     ```

-    > The repository implementation maps the `Products` property defined by the `IStoreRepository` interface onto the `Products` property defined by the `ApplicationDbContext` class.
-The `Products` property in the context class returns a `DbSet<Product>` object, which implements the `IQueryable<T>` interface and makes it easy to implement the repository interface when using Entity Framework Core.
+    > The service implementation uses the `ApplicationDbContext` directly to perform data access operations.
+This is the recommended approach for modern ASP.NET Core applications, as Entity Framework Core's `DbContext` already implements the Unit of Work and Repository patterns.

+    > The service layer is where business logic and validation rules are enforced (e.g., checking if the price is negative).
+This keeps controllers/pages thin and focused on handling HTTP requests.

-11. Add the statement shown below to the `Main` method of the `Program` class to create a service for the `IStoreRepository` interface that uses `EFStoreRepository` as the implementation class
+11. Add the statement shown below to the `Main` method of the `Program` class to create a service for the `IProductService` interface that uses `ProductService` as the implementation class.

-12.
-    > ASP.NET Core supports services that allow objects to be accessed throughout the application.
+    > ASP.NET Core supports services that allow objects to be accessed throughout the application using dependency injection.
 One benefit of services is they allow classes to use interfaces without needing to know which implementation class is being used.
-Application components can access objects that implement the `IStoreRepository` interface without knowing that it is the `EFStoreRepository` implementation class they are using.
+Application components can access objects that implement the `IProductService` interface without knowing that it is the `ProductService` implementation class they are using.
 This makes it easy to change the implementation class the application uses without needing to make changes to the individual components.

     ```C#
     public static void Main(string[] args)